techbrett/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 - In Citrix, app sharing sessions might freeze for the other participants if the presenter is on both VDA version 2402 and CWA for Windows 2309.1 (or higher versions).
   - The issue happens when a video element is destroyed.
        - For example, a participant turns off their camera in the middle of the app sharing session.
-       - If someone turns their camera **on** only, there is no issue because the video element is created, not destroyed.
+       - If someone turns their camera **on** only, there's no issue because the video element is created, not destroyed.
        - If the presenter maximizes the call monitor (which destroys the self preview of what the presenter is sharing).
   - Stopping and resharing the window should resolve the issue.